DanieleMaselli/Interacting-with-the-canvas-Web-Audio-API/README.md

 #### The Canvas Element:

-A canvas is a single DOM element that encapsulates a picture.To create a new canvas, we first need a context.
+A canvas is a single DOM element that encapsulates a picture.
+To create a new canvas, we first need a context.
 This object provides us a drawing interface.
 There are currently two supported styles: "2d" for two-dimensional graphics and WebGl for three-dimensional graphics:

 ```Javascript